 The Company has leases for certain office spaces.
-In 2021, the Company entered into a new lease agreement renewing the term of one of its leases for another two years.
-As a result, such lease is reflected on the 2021 statement of financial position as a right-of-use asset and a lease liability.
+Each lease is reflected on the statements of financial position as Right-of-Use Assets and Lease Liabilities.

-The lease generally imposes a restriction that, unless there is a contractual right for the Company to sub-lease the asset to another party, the right-of-use asset can only be used by the Company.
+Each lease generally imposes a restriction that, unless there is a contractual right for the Company to sub-lease the asset to another party, the right-of-use asset can only be used by the Company.
 The lease is either non-cancellable or may only be cancelled by incurring a substantive termination fee.
 The Company is prohibited from selling or pledging the underlying leased assets as security and they must keep those properties in a good state of repair and return the properties in their original condition at the end of the lease.
 Further, the Company must insure the leased assets and incur maintenance fees on such items in accordance with the lease contracts.